-February 2019 Alice will be giving a talk to the Dulwich Women’s Institute
+February 7th 2019, 7pm for 7.30pm, East Dulwich Tavern, Alice will be giving a talk to the East Dulwich Women’s Institute

-1st September 2018 Alice will be at Hastings LitFest, Stade Hall, 20 Rock-A-Nore Rd, Hastings TN34 3DW, selling and signing copies of Death in Dulwich, The Girl in the Gallery and Calamity in Camberwell
+1st September 2018 Alice was at Hastings LitFest, Stade Hall, 20 Rock-A-Nore Rd, Hastings TN34 3DW, selling and signing copies of Death in Dulwich, The Girl in the Gallery and Calamity in Camberwell

 23rd April, Greenwich Central Library, The Greenwich Centre, 12 Lambarde Square, London SE10 9HB.
 Shakespeare’s Birthday talk on London Murder Mystery series.

 Dulwich Open House – 12/13th May and 19/20th May.

 9th January, 2pm, Dulwich Library – talk about the landmarks and inspirations behind the London Murder Mystery series.

 It appears that TP Fielden is not alone in turning to a life of crime.
 Fielden, alias former Hickey editor Christopher Wilson, has former Hickey hackette Alice Castle as his rival for sales when they both have books out in the run-up to Christmas.